MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Get-MpPerformanceReport.md

 Windows Version 10 and higher.

 > [!NOTE]
-> This feature is available starting with platform version 4.18.2108.X and later.
+> This feature is available starting with platform version 4.18.2108.X and higher.

 ## PARAMETERS